Elsa Martinelli: Life and career

-From the late 1960s onward, Martinelli's output decreased as she worked in mostly European foreign-language productions, such as Manon 70 (1968); One on Top of the Other (1969); and L'amica (1969—for which she won a Silver Ribbon for Best Supporting Actress).
+From the late 1960s onward, Martinelli's output decreased as she worked in mostly European foreign-language productions, such as Manon 70 (1968), One on Top of the Other (1969), and L'amica (1969—for which she won a Silver Ribbon for Best Supporting Actress).
 Her last English-language role was in Once Upon a Crime (1992).
 Her final acting appearance was in the 2005 European television series Orgoglio, as the Duchessa di Monteforte.

 Personal life

 Martinelli married Count Franco Mancinelli Scotti di San Vito in 1957, by whom she had a daughter, Cristiana Mancinelli (born 1958), also an actress.
-They separated in 1960, but it took six years for an official annulment.
-In 1968 she married another Italian, Willy Rizzo, the Paris Match photographer and 1970s furniture designer.
+They separated in 1960, but the official annulment was six years later.
+In 1968, she married another Italian living in France, Willy Rizzo, the Paris Match photographer and 1970s furniture designer.
 The marriage ended in divorce in 1978.

 Death

 Martinelli died of cancer in Rome on 8 July 2017, at the age of 82.